 PyInstaller understands the “egg” distribution format often used for Python packages.
 If your script imports a module from an “egg”, PyInstaller adds the egg and its dependencies to the set of needed files.

-PyInstaller also knows about many major Python packages, including the GUI packages Qt (imported via PyQt or PySide), WxPython, TkInter, Django, and other major packages.
+PyInstaller also knows about many major Python packages, including the GUI packages Qt (imported via PyQt or PySide), WxPython, TkInter, matplotlib, and other major packages.
 For a complete list, see Supported Packages.

 Some Python scripts import modules in ways that PyInstaller cannot detect:

 __import__() function with variable data,

 If your script requires files that PyInstaller does not know about,

 You can give additional files on the

 You can give additional import paths on the command line.

 You can edit the